robusta-dev/robusta/docs/configuration/alertmanager-integration/outofcluster-prometheus.rst

 Configure Push Integration
 ==============================

-1. Enable two-way interactivity in :ref:`Robusta's configuration <Configuration Overview>` by setting ``disableCloudRouting: false``
+1. Enable two-way interactivity by setting ``disableCloudRouting: false``in :ref:`Robusta's configuration <Configuration Overview>`.
 2. Make sure that your alerts contain a label named ``cluster_name`` which matches the :ref:`cluster_name defined in Robusta's configuration <Global Config>`.
 This is necessary so that the Robusta cloud knows which cluster to forward events to.
-3. Configure AlertManager as follows:
+3. Add the following configuration to you AlertManager:

 .. admonition:: alertmanager.yaml